alercah/reference/src/expressions/closure-expr.md

 > &nbsp;&nbsp; ( `||` | `|` [_FunctionParameters_]<sup>?</sup> `|` )
 > &nbsp;&nbsp; ([_Expression_] | `->` [_TypeNoBounds_]&nbsp;[_BlockExpression_])

+A _closure expression_ defines a _closure_, an anonymous function, and denotes it as a value in a single expression.
+Closure expressions are most useful when passing functions as arguments to other functions; they are shorter than a function item definition and, unlike function items, they can refer to local variables from their enclosing scope.

-A _closure expression_ defines a closure and denotes it as a value, in a single expression.
-A closure expression is a pipe-symbol-delimited (`|`) list of patterns followed by an expression.
-Type annotations may optionally be added for the type of the parameters or for the return type.
-If there is a return type, the expression used for the body of the closure must be a normal [block].
-A closure expression also may begin with the `move` keyword before the initial `|`.
+A closure expression is a pipe-symbol-delimited (`|`) list of irrefutable patterns (the parameters) followed by an expression, and optionally preceded by the keyword `move`.
+Type annotations are optional for the parameters, and a return type may be optionally specified.
+If there is a return type specified, the expression used for the body of the closure must be a normal [block], otherwise it may be any expression.
+If a parameter type or return type is omitted, it is inferred by the compiler.

-A closure expression denotes a function that maps a list of parameters (`ident_list`) onto the expression that follows the `ident_list`.
+A closure expression denotes a function whose onto the expression that follows.
 The patterns in the `ident_list` are the parameters to the closure.
 If a parameter's types is not specified, then the compiler infers it from context.
 Each closure expression has a unique anonymous type.